Shorzinator/Shorzinator/README.md

 ### Hi there, My name is Shourya - aka [Shorzinator] 👋

 ## Welcome, to my GitHub Profile
-- 🎓 I'm a Junior in College (6th semester).
+- 🎓 I'm a Senior in College (7th semester).
-- 🥋 I’m working on developing skills related to Data Science and Engineering, AI, and Big Data.
+- 🥋 I’m working on developing skills related to Data Engineering, AI, and Problem Solving.
 - 🌱 I’m currently learning about NLP and deep learning.
 - 👯 I’m looking to collaborate on projects related to Data Science and Machine Learning.
 - 🎮 Fun fact: I love to play action-adventure games.